This article describes how to install and configure the external data reporting plugin.

 Click [Install] to activate the feature.

-When opened you will be required to whitelist all the IP addresses that need access to your database tables.
+When opened you will be required to 'Allow-List' all the IP addresses that need access to your database tables.

 Note: Full IP address ranges cannot be entered, you will need to enter the shortened version of the IP range for your selected data center.